SkyWalkerMM26/password-generator/README.md

 **CODE Snippet**
     This is part of the javascript.
 I want to share this snippet as I thought how interesting it is.
-This section right here determines the criterias of the password generator almost like how a writer determining how the story ends.
+This section right here determines the criterias of the password generator almost like how a writer determining how the story goes.

+'''
-'''function generatePassword(){
+function generatePassword(){
   var Choice = prompt("Please enter the number of characters for password.
 Minimum = 8 Characters.
 Maximum = 128 Characters");
   var passwordLength = parseInt(Choice)
   if (passwordLength < 8 || passwordLength > 128){